TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 p
 ```

 🤓💡 <span style="color:red">To obtain a description of a function</span> you need to type a question mark, <span style="color:red">**?**</span>, in front of the name of the function.
 You might find this particularly useful when you start applying more complicated functions, as help will often provide you not only with the detailed description of the function’s input/output arguments, but practical illustrative examples on how the function can be used and applied.
-You should try to ask R for hlep for `lm()` function (can you tell what is it used for?)
+You should try to ask R for hlep for `lm()` function (can you tell what it is used for?)

 #### Vectors

-When analyised data you are more likely to be working with lots of numbers/variables.
-It would be much more convenient to keep all of those number/variables as an object.
+When analysing data you are more likely to be working with lots of numbers/variables.
+It would be much more convenient to keep all of those numbers/variables as an object.
 Variables can be of a different type: logical, integer, double, string are some examples. <span style="color:red">Variables with one or more values of the same type are **vectors**</span>.
 Hence, <span style="color:red">a variable with a single value</span> (known to us as a <span style="color:red">**scalar**</span>) is a vector of length 1.
 We can assign to vectors in many different ways:

 * generated by R using the colon symbol (`:`) as a sequence generated operator or by using built in function `rep()` for replicating the given number for a given number of times.